Published · Updated · sheetfolk guides

 Get started with a couples budget template

-- ✓ A monthly money date task checklist (pairs well with a task-reminder app for automation)
+- ✓ A monthly money date task checklist (7 steps, with Done?/Notes columns — pairs well with a task-reminder app for automation)

 Grab the template here: Sheetfolk Couples Budget Spreadsheet